SD-Dev10/Project-React/README.md

-# Welcome to the gypsy travel webapp.
+# Welcome to gypsy.

+Description: Gypsy is a travel webapp, created by using React.js